Walking in the Air

-"Walking in the Air" is a song written by Howard Blake for the 1982 animated film The Snowman based on Raymond Briggs's 1978 children's book of the same name.
+"Walking in the Air" is a song written by the English composer Howard Blake circa 1970, adapted for the 1982 animated film The Snowman based on Raymond Briggs's 1978 children's book of the same name.
 The song forms the centrepiece of The Snowman, which has become a seasonal favourite on British and Finnish television.
 The story relates the fleeting adventures of a young boy and a snowman who has come to life.
 In the second part of the story, the boy and the snowman fly to the North Pole.
 "Walking in the Air" is the theme for the journey.
 They attend a party of snowmen, at which the boy seems to be the only human until they meet Santa Claus with his reindeer, and the boy is given a scarf with a snowman pattern.
 In the film, the song was performed by St Paul's Cathedral choirboy Peter Auty; this performance was reissued in 1985 (on Stiff Records) and 1987.

 Controversy

-In 1985, a cover version was recorded by Aled Jones for use in a TV advertising campaign for Toys "R" Us.
-While it was believed that it had been covered by Jones because Auty's voice had then broken, Auty claimed in an interview with BBC Breakfast News on 2 December 2022 that his voice had not broken and he was never contacted for the recording.
-Blake recommended the then-14-year-old Welsh chorister Aled Jones, whose recording reached number five in the UK singles chart on 28 December 1985, and who became a popular celebrity on the strength of his performance.
+In 1985, a cover version was recorded for use in a TV advertising campaign for Toys "R" Us.
+It was believed that Auty's voice had then broken, so Howard Blake recommended then-14-year-old Welsh chorister Aled Jones.
+Jones's recording reached number five in the UK singles chart on 28 December 1985, and he became a popular celebrity on the strength of his performance.
 The association of the song with Jones, combined with Auty not being credited on The Snowman, led to a common misconception that Jones performed the song in the film.
 "Walking in the Air" has subsequently been performed by over forty artists, in a variety of styles.
 In a UK poll in 2012, the Aled Jones cover version was voted 13th on the ITV television special The Nation's Favourite Christmas Song.